 Chindit Buddhist Temple Guardian on an India Ink Grey Yoga Vest by Disorder.
 This vests is made from the highest quality 100% organic ring-sun combed cotton.
 The quality of the fabric and loose fitting design make it idea for Yoga.

 This means we don’t compromise our design principles and environmental ideas, when we make our clothing.
-We are ideologically opposed to fast fashion and its disposable attitude towards fashion.
+Disorder ideologically rejects fast fashion and its disposable attitude towards clothing and the environment.
 It is important to value the clothing we design and make.
-We design and make our clothing to last.
-Disorder doesn’t design clothing to be thrown away.
-We design and make our clothing to be worn and loved.
+We design our clothing to last, to be worn and loved.
 Over and over again.

 All of the garments in Disorder’s apparel range are printed by our award winning team in Birmingham, England.
 Disorder use local suppliers as often as we can, because we believe in reinvesting in our community.
 We only use water soluble inks, that are certified non toxic and therefore don’t damage the environment.
 Disorder is always trying to improve the quality of our designs and reduce their environmental impact.